What personal data are collected and for what purposes?

 Different types of cookies are used on our Site, as follows:

-- Functional cookies: These are cookies that allow us to personalise your experience on our platform by memorising your preferences (such as social media site sharing cookies).
+It also includes cookies that allow us to personalise your experience on our platform by memorising your preferences (such as social media site sharing cookies).
 These cookies may be placed by a third party on our behalf, but it is not authorised to use them for purposes other than those described.

 Types of cookies used.
 The following types of cookies are used on this Site: